 What is a German Language Course Visa?

-German Language Course Visa (Visum zum Sprachkurs) is a type of visa which you can get if you want to attend an intensive German language course in Germany and have a letter of acceptance from that kind of course.
-The language course that entitles you to a German Language Course Visa visa has to offer lessons of at least 18 hours per week, which should be held every day.
-Weekend or evening courses are insufficient and do not qualify you for a language visa.
-Besides, the qualifying language course should aim to equip you with advanced German skills and should be limited in time.
+A German language course visa is a type of visa that you can get if you want to attend an intensive German language course in Germany and have a letter of acceptance from such a course.
+The language course that entitles you to a German language course visa must offer at least 18 hours of tuition per week, which should take place every day.
+Weekend or evening courses are not sufficient and will not qualify you for a language visa.
+In addition, the qualifying language course should aim to provide you with advanced German skills and should be limited in time.

 Do not mix up!
 There are two types of language courses.
 One is followed by studies and is known as a preparatory language course for studies, while another is just a separately standing intensive course, which is not supposed to prepare you for attending a study program in Germany.